How to get a BEEC

 - Check if the building already has a BEEC—you can search our Building Energy Efficiency Register by name and/or location of the building.

 - Engage a CBD accredited assessor and agree on fees and charges—only CBD accredited assessors can apply for a BEEC on behalf of building owners or lessors.
 The cost of a rating can vary, depending on the size and complexity of the property.
 As with any professional service, we encourage you to seek more than one quote to ensure you receive a competitive price.
 If you are approached by someone claiming to provide services and advice in relation to the CBD Program, we advise you to check their credentials.
 You can search our Register of CBD accredited assessors to find an assessor.

 - Gather required information, for example electricity and gas bills for last 12 months, documents validating net lettable area, lease documents and after-hours air-conditioning request logs.
-Getting a building’s first NABERS Energy rating can take some time, and so preparing all necessary information can save time and money.
+Getting a building’s first NABERS Energy for offices rating can take some time, and so preparing all necessary information can save time and money.
 If some of the required information is held by other persons, your CBD assessor can help you request that information.
 Building owners and lessors can also discuss how to prepare with their CBD assessor.
 You should also consider including clauses in leases or agreements to ensure ongoing access to the required information.
 For more information on how to prepare for a NABERS rating visit the NABERS website.

 - CBD assessor submits the BEEC application - which includes details such as the assessor name and accreditation number, building owner details, and evidence of valid NABERS and lighting assessment ratings as required under the Building Energy Efficiency Disclosure Act 2010.

 - Application is approved.
 When the Department approves the application, we email an electronic version of the BEEC to the CBD assessor, for printing and display.
 We also add the BEEC to the Building Energy Efficiency Register.